djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-11-19-back-to-running.markdown

 ## Returning to "full-time" running

 One fear that I have is that I may be in shape for occasional running, but that I am not sufficiently in shape to carry the burden of the essentially constant running I was doing this summer.
 There were some days this summer when I would wake up absolutely *drained*, dreading any running I would need to do.
 It's an awful feeling.
 Throughout the summer, I also dealt with various ailments, but they all worked themselves out, and I'm not sure how much of that was luck-based.
 There was one time when I ran for literally 300 miles with a kind of bum left knee, but it never became anything more than that.
-The 250 miles before that were dedicated to a kind of sore right foot that felt like maybe it was just being silly or maybe it was a stress fracture (of course, it ended up being fine, so I can retrospectively rule out "stress fracture", but that's the thing: you can only rule out these worst case scenarious retrospectively).
+The 250 miles before that were dedicated to a kind of sore right foot that felt like maybe it was just being silly or maybe it was a stress fracture (of course, it ended up being fine, so I can retrospectively rule out "stress fracture", but that's the thing: you can only rule out these worst case scenarios retrospectively).

 > I ran for literally 300 miles with a kind of bum left knee, but it never became anything more than that.

 Now, my left foot feels a little off -- not in a discrete way, just in a "the top feels some pressure"-type of way.
 I don't know what to make of it.
 Also, I have no idea what my mileage should be when I restart the grind in the winter.
 I'm thinking 35 miles, with a 15-20 percent per-week ramp up to 55 miles, and then 10 percent my way up to 65.
 A part of me, though, fears that 35 *could* be too aggressive.
-I don't think it will be, and I guess I'll return for the spring semester soon enough, but the unknown aspect of running (and, I guess, everything else) can be so annonying.
+I don't think it will be, and I guess I'll return for the spring semester soon enough, but the unknown aspect of running (and, I guess, everything else) can be so annoying.

 # Research update

 I also had a major research-based breakthrough.
 Basically, just evaluate your assumptions now and then, question why they're your assumptions, and you might figure out something semi-magical.
 Just last week, I had showed that, in some setting, some property was inevitable.
 But I failed to consider other settings.
 Now with a creative twist on a different setting, I think I know how to do what was impossible in the other setting.
 It feels a little too good to be true at this point, but I think I rigorously proved it, and I even checked my proof!
 I'll see what "tomorrow me" thinks.
 (Of course, "tomorrow me" has non-research related schoolwork as well (*eyeroll*).)

 This could be a major, unanticipated win.
 I'm fairly psyched about it!